nifty-gui/nifty-gui/README.md

 <version>1.4.2-SNAPSHOT</version>
 ```

-You'll still need to add both repositories to your pom.xml for now, at least:
+To use SNAPSHOT builds of Nifty you'll still need to add the Sonatype snapshots repositories to your pom.xml.
+This step is not necessary after 1.4.2 has been released.

 ```XML
   <repositories>